-An essential part of creating a short film - or any film for that matter - is its distribution and presentation.
-In this chapter I am going to focus on different ways to present movies in general, the work of programmers and curators, and the fundamentals of how one creates a program around a specific topic.
+An essential part of creating a short film-or any film for that matter-is its distribution and presentation.
+In this chapter, I will focus on various ways to present movies in general, the work of programmers and curators, and the fundamentals of creating a programme around a specific topic.
 This will help to further understand my concept, its origins, and my execution of the contrasting double features.